minima52/digital-garden/_notes/memories of an army.md

-To celebrate my year and a half ARMY anniversary, I thought I’d go on a trip down memory lane and write about some of my favourite BTS moments.
+To celebrate my 2+ years of becoming an ARMY, I thought I’d go on a trip down memory lane and write about some of my favourite BTS moments.

 ### Feb 2020: The making of an ARMY